david-develop/monty/README.md

     mod - computes the rest of the division of the second top element of the stack by the top element of the stack.

-    pchar - prints the char at the top of the stack
+    pchar - prints the char at the top of the stack.

-    pstr - prints the string starting at the top of the stack
+    pstr - prints the string starting at the top of the stack.

+    rotl - rotates the stack to the top.
+(The top element of the stack becomes the last one, and the second top element of the stack becomes the first one)

+    rotr - rotates the stack to the bottom.
+(The last element of the stack becomes the top element of the stack)

 ## Authors:
 - David Peralta